deter-project/docs/site/docs/core/ns-commands.md

+!!! note
+    This is advanced material.
+For beginners looking to learn how to create topologies please view [topology documentation](../topology/)

 # NS Commands

 In order to use the testbed specific commands, you must include the following line near the top of your NS topology file (before any testbed commands are used):